 Don’t Make FastPass+ Reservations

 Since party tickets are limited, wait times all over the park will be reduced.
 I only rode a few rides, but the other people in my party were excited to ride everything!
-Popular rides like Seven Dwarfs Mine Train and Peter Pan’s Flight had as little as a 15-minute wait on our party night.
+Popular rides like Seven Dwarfs Mine Train, Space Mountain and Peter Pan’s Flight had as little as a 15-minute wait on our party night.

 Meet Special Characters

-Another special party tip is to take time to meet characters.
+Another special party tip is to take time for character meets.
 Just like the Halloween party, certain characters make an appearance only on party days.
 Take advantage of their special appearances!
 This will be the longest wait of the night.

-Some characters are very popular, including the Seven Dwarfs, Moana, and Nick Wilde and Judy Hopps.
-Other beloved characters, like Pluto and Goofy, come out dressed in their holiday finest.
+Some characters are very popular, including the Seven Dwarfs, Jack Skellington (as “Sandy Claws”), and Nick Wilde and Judy Hopps.
+Other beloved characters, like Minnie, Donald, and Goofy, come out dressed in their holiday finest.
 Be sure to grab a party map and times guide upon entering the party to find out when and where everyone meets.

 Eat Party Treats